 In an epic display of hypocrisy from Evil Daddy, SB and IS are having a morning reading of the Korean Constitution with Evil Daddy.
 SB reads from Chapter 2, Article 10:

 And IS reads Article 11, but stumbles and stops when he has to read the part regarding ‘social status’.
 (I strongly suggest reading the whole constitution, I found it quite illuminating) I think IS’s brain just can’t handle the disconnect.
 This was really an emotional scene for me to watch.
 I think it has finally sunk all the way in that Evil Daddy is depriving SB and her family, (not to mention all the injured workers) of their rights under the constitution.
 How can his father do this?
 IS expresses his need to stop going down this road by explaining that Tutor Park had a different way of teaching, but Evil Daddy is not impressed:

 He orders his son to drop by the office after school today:

 Uh, oh.
 SB tries to use logic and reason again, and asks IS to talk to his father.
 Remember–that doesn’t work at the Joseon Mansion.
 IS would like to, but:

 He phrases that too mildly; he knows he will get steamrollered by Evil Daddy.
 I know SB says what she does because her father is reasonable; it’s the only experience she’s had.
 It just doesn’t work with someone like Evil Daddy.
 I know–my Dad has been like that all my life.
-Those kind of people make up their minds, and that’s the end of it.
-Don’t waste their time (and yours) giving them facts, logic and reason.
+Those kinds of people make up their minds, and that’s the end of it.
+Don’t waste their time (and yours) giving them facts, logic, and reason.
 There won’t be any changes.